 Between Vine and Highland, Hollywood Boulevard takes seven relatively short blocks.
 While traversing this section, one cannot help but congratulate Musso and Frank on their resilience and imagine a fresh martini from one of the bartenders there.
 Alternatively, you might be saddened by the state of the Pacific Theater, with its radio towers still proudly piercing the sky above what appears to be an empty building.

 On the same block as Musso and Frank sits Jameson’s Irish Pub, where fatigued tourists sit, gazing out at the sidewalk and the boulevard.
-Their demeanor suggests a surrender, as they question how they found themselves here.
+Their demeanor suggests surrender, as they question how they ended up here.
 Sipping on a $20 drink, they gaze at a street seemingly devoid of the enchanting fantasies that led them here.
 To recapture that allure, a movie visit may be the remedy.

 Hollywood Boulevard is a must-visit destination for anyone new to Los Angeles, a place you can’t skip.
 Its reputation for disappointment is now legendary and extensively detailed in every guidebook.
 Nevertheless, it remains one of the city’s most-traveled pedestrian streets, excluding outdoor malls.
 The Walk of Fame, with its initial chaotic display of unacknowledged names marred by gum and other unsightly marks, is a compelling reason to visit.
 I witnessed a young man abruptly braking as he spotted Harrison Ford’s star.
-He excitedly points his phone, sharing the actor’s name with his waiting friend.
+He excitedly points his phone at the actor and shares the actor’s name with his waiting friend.
 They achieve what they came for with the photo—a moment of discovery amongst the numerous dismissed.

-Discovering surprises on Hollywood Boulevard proves challenging, with little luck finding the unexpected.
-Approaching Vine, the identical souvenir shops stand crowded, enticing even resistant visitors into buying T-shirts and shot glasses.
-As these items are unpacked back home, the wonder at the past allure of the purchases appears.
+Discovering surprises on Hollywood Boulevard proves challenging, with little luck in finding the unexpected.
+Approaching Vine, the identical souvenir shops stand crowded, enticing even the most resistant visitors to buy T-shirts and shot glasses.
+As these items are unpacked back home, the wonder at the allure of the past purchases arises.

 For the wandering resident, hope remains.
 At the end of Artisan’s Patio, a passageway off the boulevard, a gem awaits—As the Record Turns.
 Operating for 34 years, this vinyl record store showcases jazz treasures from Coltrane to Dolphy, as well as a diverse range of music styles.
 Window shopping thrives, offering hidden delights along the storefronts, from full-size military figures at The Supply Sergeant to Mars-orange and Mercury-blue wigs on aloof model heads on the same block.